Houdini 21.0 Crowd simulations

 On this page

-Many of the these attributes are initialized by parameters on the Crowd Source node, and can also be overridden on some or all agents.
+Many of the agent attributes are initialized by the parameters on the Crowd Source SOP and can be overridden on the agents.

-See also how to change agent attributes as part of state behavior.
+See how to change agent attributes as part of the state behavior.

 Attributes